bejker123/rasl/README.md

 -Add more arguments.

--Come up with a better project name.
+-Come up with a better project name?

 -Improve code readability.